A mentored research career development program for junior faculty

 Transdisciplinary team science is the conduct of research by teams of individuals from different disciplines and with different responsibilities, who together generate new knowledge, tools, and training; establish effective partnerships and collaborations; and leverage team strengths to achieve individual and shared goals.
 This approach significantly increases impact of research and the ability to lead transdisiciplinary teams is essential to the success of investigators.
 KL2 scholars will acquire skills to incorporate team science principles and practice into their own research programs.

 We are committed to increasing diversity in the research workforce.
-Therefore, at least 50% of KL2 scholars will be from URM backgrounds.
+Therefore, we have set as a goal that at least 50% of KL2 scholars will be from underrepresented racial and ethnic groups (UREGs).
 Additionally, all scholars will participate in the CTSA- sponsored Health Disparities Research Curriculum (HDRC) to learn skills necessary to conduct research to reduce or eliminate health disparities.